codedge-llc/pigeon/README.md

    config :pigeon, workers: [{YourApp.Pigeon, :config}]
    ```

-3. Modify your main application to start `pigeon` after your `Repo` has been
+3. Modify your main application to start `:pigeon` after your `Repo` has been
    started under your application’s supervision tree:

    ```elixir